 Welcome to Black Matter, the podcast using media-making to center and celebrate Black joy.
 Host and creator Chaz Barracks is a postdoctoral fellow for the Center for Media at Risk whose research focuses on Black joy, how to find it and the way Black people talk about it.

-This is the first in a four-part series that unpacks Black joy from the point of view of local artists and scholars in Philadelphia, a city known for its vibrant music, performance and arts scene.
+This is the first in a three-part series that unpacks Black joy from the point of view of local artists and scholars in Philadelphia, a city known for its vibrant music, performance and arts scene.
 Through the course of the series, Dr. Chaz invites you to take a moment to reflect on joy embodied through the spaces and stories of Philadelphia.

 In this episode, actor Jolie Garrett joins Dr. Chaz at his kitchen table to discuss life in Philadelphia, the gentrification of queer spaces in the city and the linkage between the Black-queer dance floor and church.